multiscale/ymmsl-python/docs/ymmsl_python.rst

 Depending on the context, this may represent a name in a namespace (as it is here), or an attribute of an object (as we will see below with Conduits).
-The ``multiplicity`` attribute is always a list of ints, but may be omitted or given as a single int when creating a :class:`ymmsl.ComputeElement` object, just like in the YAML file.
+The ``multiplicity`` attribute is always a list of ints, but may be omitted or given as a single int when creating a :class:`ymmsl.Component` object, just like in the YAML file.

-The ``implementation`` attribute of :class:`ymmsl.ComputeElement` is intended to be a reference to some implementation definition in the launcher configuration, so consult the documentation for that to see what to write here.
+The ``implementation`` attribute of :class:`ymmsl.Component` is intended to be a reference to some implementation definition in the launcher configuration, so consult the documentation for that to see what to write here.